NREL/bifacial_radiance/README.md

 A GUI has been added in version 3.0.
 The GUI reads/writes all input parameters necessary to run a simulation, and runs the specified simulation by calling the correct functions with the specified parameters.
 So no need to use a journal or a script!
 But you still need to install following the procedure below.
 ```
-To run the gui, on your python console type: run gui.py
+To run the gui, import bifacial_radiance and run bifacial_radiance.gui()
 ```

 ## Install using pip